pip-services/pip-services-docs/content/en/dart/getting_started/your_first_microservice/_index.md

 When the microservice receives a signal to stop the process, the reverse sequence takes place:

-1. Components with active processes are closed - classes implementing the IClosable interface get their close methods called;
+1. Components with active processes are closed - classes implementing the IClosable interface get their close methods called.
 Components are unlinked.
 All components that implement the IUnreferenceable interface have their unsetReferences methods called;
 2. The components previously created in the container are destroyed;
 3. The container is stopped.